 The sentiment for each category was graphed as percentages e.g. of all the complaints about Mobile banking, 54% were negative, 46% were positive.

-Branch banks were overhauled to ensure teller staff always could meet up with surges in customer traffic, notably lunch time and just after the work day.
-Particularly heavy traffic area (e.g. downtown core of Johannesburg) were left open 1 hour later to accommodate customers.
+Branch banks were overhauled to ensure teller staff always could meet up with surges in customer traffic, notably lunchtime and just after the workday.
+Particularly heavy traffic areas (e.g. downtown core of Johannesburg) were left open 1 hour later to accommodate customers.

 As with any new initiative, you have to measure the change to see if it was worth the trouble.
-While the bank did experience a growth in customers and a reduction in churn, the most telling numbers came from a similar campaign that was run 6 months afterwards.
+While the bank did experience growth in customers and a reduction in churn, the most telling numbers came from a similar campaign that was run 6 months later.
 Same questions, same process.
-This time, just under one million responses came in via text and social media.
+This time, just under 1 million responses came in via text and social media.
 Repustate applied the same methodology as last time.
-The graph below shows the summary of the new results:

 Positive (%) Negative (%)